vebbis321/thel.foo/content/posts/validation/index.md

 ### Validatable

 Like Apple says, don't start with a class, start with a protocol.
 So, let's define a blueprint of the expected behavioral for all validations.
-We want them to execute a function on a text publisher and use filters to return a state that we can deal with.
+We want them to execute a function on a text publisher and use filters to return a state we can deal with.
 Since we're refactoring the `NameViewModel`, you can think of it as an abstraction of the behavior of our `startValidation` function.

 ```swift
 protocol Validatable {